Stability of degree-2 Rossby-Haurwitz waves: Warm-up: applications of stability criterion

-In this section, we apply Theorem \ref{stac} to prove the stability of some steady/traveling solutions of the Euler equation in the $L^p$ setting, including degree-1 RH waves and Arnold-type flows.
+In this section, we apply Theorem \ref{stac} to prove the stability of some steady/traveling solutions of the Euler equation in the $L^p$ setting, including degree-1 RH waves, Arnold-type flows, and zonal flows with monotone absolute vorticity.
 This section can explain our ideas well and serve as a warm-up for the proofs in Sections \ref{sec6} and \ref{sec7}.